-It is very frustrating when you just want to start a project, and Premiere Pro gives you an import failure.
-Fortunately, it can be fixed.
-The next part has covered all situations in this problem and gives corresponding solutions to fix it.
-You can compare your case with these situations and check the relevant approaches.
-But we suggest that you trying out all these methods, so you’ll have a higher chance of getting your problem fixed.
+It’s a frustrating thing but, fortunately, it can be fixed easily.
+In the following post, we cover all situations in this problem.
+We’ll tell you why Adobe Premiere only imports audio and give the corresponding solutions.
+You can compare your case with these situations and check the relevant solutions.
+But we suggest that you try out all these methods, so you’ll have a higher chance of getting your problem fixed.
 Without further ado, let’s go into details.

 Tips: It is advisable that you update your Premiere Pro to the latest version and restart the program first, or reboot your system to check if the error is still there.
 If the problem persists, try the methods below.